Last updated: June 3, 2026

 Need more help?

 Contact us at support@recordflow.org for any issues not covered here.
-Please include your Zoom account email and a description of the problem.
+Please include the email address associated with your Zoom account and a description of the problem.